 The boy and his younger sister moved in with their grandparents in Nevada when Anthony was 8 years old.
 This came about after Lyson and his wife discovered the parents’ circumstances in Texas had left their grandkids living in a car.

-“We picked him and his sister up,” says the grieving grandfather, who was organizing photographs for a July 31 funeral.
+“We picked him and his sister up,” says the grieving grandfather, who was organizing photographs for the young man’s funeral.
 “We had him for 10 years.”

 There has been an outpouring of support, from friends sending flowers to the Lyson family to strangers making donations at their GoFundMe memorial fund, which was set up to assist with the funeral costs.

 “He touched so many hearts,” Lyson says of Anthony, whom he described as a young man who was very aware of the kind of impact he wanted to make and the positive influence he wanted to be for his younger sister, considering the circumstances of their childhood.

 Anthony was also a registered organ donor, a decision he made as he was getting his driver’s license.
 Doctors have found donor recipients for Anthony’s heart, kidney, liver and pancreas.
 “Those are going to go to save somebody’s life,” says his grandfather.

 Allergy Safety Reminders